MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-plan-design.md

 ### <a name="designbasics"></a>Design basics

 The following sections discuss the VPN gateway basics.
-Also, consider the [networking services limitations](../articles/azure-subscription-service-limits.md#networking-limits).
+Also, consider [networking services limitations](../articles/azure-subscription-service-limits.md#networking-limits).

 #### <a name="subnets"></a>About subnets